Pre-Professional Phase Admission Requirements

 Also, the final group of transfer students who meet those specific requirements (listed on the WSU AT website) will enter the professional phase in Fall 2021.
 Future students (students enrolling at WSU after Fall 2020) wanting to pursue athletic training as a major are encouraged to enter the undergraduate exercise science program.
 These students will be able to transition into the new graduate Athletic Training program in Summer 2023.
 In addition, student cohorts currently enrolled in the Early AT to PT program will be required to complete the current AT program by Spring 2024.
 The final Early AT to PT graduating class will be Spring 2024.
 A new, revised AT to PT track will resume after the new graduate AT program is implemented.

 If you have questions, please contact the AT Program Director, Dr. Rich Bomgardner.

 Professional Phase Admission Requirements

-Please complete this application if you are a current WSU freshmen AT major enrolled in HPS 114, HPS 130, & HPS 317.
+Please complete this application if you are a current WSU freshmen AT major enrolled in HPS 114, HPS 130, & HP 203.

 The Professional Phase admission requirements are located below.
-All materials, excluding course grades, personal interview, and observation hours must be on file with the Education Coordinator by November 15th of the Pre-Professional Phase fall semester.
+All materials, excluding course grades, personal interview, and observation hours must be on file with the Program Director or Clinical Education Coordinator by November 15th of the Pre-Professional Phase fall semester.
 Letters are sent to students regarding formal admittance into the Professional Phase after the personal interview and final grades are issued by approximately December 20th.

-- TECHNICAL STANDARDS: The technical standards form can be located by clicking here.
-This form must be thoroughly read and signed.
+The technical standards form can be located by clicking here.
+This form must be thoroughly read and signed

 - HPS 114 - Introduction to Athletic Training